Abelian varieties with isogenous reductions

 In this note, we answer a recent question of Dipendra Prasad and Ravi Raghunathan \cite[Remark 1]{PR}.
+We are grateful to Dipendra Prasad and Jean-Pierre Serre for helpful correspondence.
+We would also like to thank the referee for several improvements and corrections.

 Let $K$ be a number field and $A_1$ and $A_2$ abelian varieties over $K$.
 If $\wp$ is a prime of $K$, we denote by $k_\wp$ the residue field of $\wp$.
-If $\wp$ is a prime of good reduction for $A_i$, we denote by ${A_i}_\wp$ the reduction and by $\Frob_\wp$ the Frobenius element regarded as an automorphism, well defined up to conjugacy, of the $\ell$-adic Tate module of $A_i$ (or, dually, of $H^1(\bar A_i,\Z_\ell)$). \begin{thm} Let $A_1$ and $A_2$ be abelian varieties over a number field $K$.
+If $\wp$ is a prime of good reduction for $A_i$, we denote by ${A_i}_\wp$ the reduction and by $\Frob_\wp$ the Frobenius element regarded as an automorphism, well defined up to conjugacy, of the $\ell$-adic Tate module of $A_i$ or, dually, of $H^1(\bar A_i,\Z_\ell)$. \begin{thm} Let $A_1$ and $A_2$ be abelian varieties over a number field $K$.
 Suppose that for a density one set of primes $\wp$ of $K$, there exists a non-trivial morphism of abelian varieties over $\bar k_\wp$ from ${A_1}_\wp$ to ${A_2}_\wp$.
 Then there exists a non-trivial morphism of abelian varieties from $A_1$ to $A_2$ defined over $\bar K$. \end{thm}

 Let $G$ be a connected reductive algebraic group over an algebraically closed field $F$ of characteristic $0$, and let $V$ be a finite dimensional representation of $G$.
 Let $T$ be a maximal torus of $G$ and $W$ the Weyl group of $G$ with respect to $T$.
 If $V$ is irreducible, we say it is \emph{minuscule} if $W$ acts transitively on the weights of $V$ with respect to $T$.
 The highest weight of $V$ with respect to any choice of Weyl chamber has multiplicity $1$, so every element of the Weyl orbit has multiplicity one.

-For general finite representations $V$, we say $V$ is minuscule if every irreducible factor is so.
+For general finite dimensional representations $V$, we say $V$ is minuscule if each of its irreducible factors is so.
+Regarding the character of a representation $V$ as a function $f_V$ from $W$-orbits in $X^*(T)$ to non-negative integers, when $V$ is minuscule, for any dominant weight $\lambda$, the multiplicity in $V$ of the irreducible $G$-representation $V_\lambda$ with highest weight $\lambda$ is the value of $f_V$ on the $W$-orbit containing $\lambda$.

 \begin{prop} Let $V_1$ and $V_2$ be minuscule representations of $G$.
 If $\dim \Hom_T(V_1,V_2) > 0$, then $\dim \Hom_G(V_1,V_2) > 0$. \end{prop}